 This one is easy.
 You don’t have to do anything.
 Global Gateway Program staff will pre-register you for your classes before you arrive.
 You will be re-tested when you arrive to be sure the classes you have been assigned are the right ones for you.

 Once we have registered you for your classes (usually about 1-2 weeks before the start of the semester), you can check your course schedule by signing into your Bearweb account and selecting Student Academic Services.

 No, Students are required to complete their study plans by remaining on campus for consecutive Fall, Spring and Summer semesters.
 Students are encouraged to travel during school holidays or breaks between semester (ie. Thanksgiving, winter break, and between the end of the Spring semester and start of the Summer semester).

-You may take college courses at universities and colleges other than Baylor.
-However, it is very important that you know the requirements Baylor has to receive transfer credit.
+You may take college courses at universities and colleges other than Baylor when you matriculate and begin full-time study at Baylor.
+It is very important that you know the requirements Baylor has to receive transfer credit.

 You will need 2 things for the academic departments to evaluate any courses for credit: 1) the official college transcript and 2) the course syllabus/description.
 Without the course syllabus/description, the department won't be able to make a decision, so it is a really important piece!